openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 example, the problem component above contains one dropdown problem that has three separate questions, and also has three response fields.

-You set a different component weight as an attribute of the ``problem`` element.
+With OLX, you set a different component weight as an attribute of the ``problem`` element.

 .. code-block:: xml